weeveiot/weeve-agent/README.md

-# Edge Pipeline service
+# Weeve Node Service
-Edge pipeline service is responsible to handle manifest requests with "/pipelines" endpoint, and pulls images from docker hub if not exist on local, then create and start containers based on request manifest.
+The Weeve Node Service is a lightweight service to orchestrate data pipelines.
+A data pipeline is defined in a manifest file and consists of several interconnected docker containers.
+The data pipeline is instantiated by POST request to the "/pipelines" endpoint.
+The logic of the service then pulls images from docker hub if they do not exist on the machine.
+The Weeve Node Service then creates and starts containers based on request manifest.
+A bridge networks can be instantiated to facilitate container communication.
+Several resources exist and are exposed in a RESTful API;
-It also provides enpoints to get/create/start/stop/remove docker containers, and get/pull/remove docker images.
+- Docker images
+- Docker containers
+- Data pipelines

-## Getting Started
+## Getting Started for Users
-Instructions to run this project.

-Run Compiled binary

-`main --port 8030`
+The compiled binary found as a release can be executed by specifying the port to be exposed;

+go run ./cmd/node-service.go -v -p 8030

+The `-v` verbose flag is optional and will present the Debug level logging messages.

 Go to project root path and rub below commands to build and run code in development enviroment,